Washington State Department of Fish and Wildlife

 Please report harvest to (509) 925–9323

-- Please call in to 925-9323 to report where and when (time and date) your animal was harvested, how many animals were in the group, and how many members of the group wore radio-collars
+- Please call in to 925-9323 to report where and when (time and date) your animal was harvested and how many animals were in the group.

-- If you see fences torn down by elk getting pushed around them, please offer then and there to make repairs.
+- If you see fences torn down by elk getting pushed around them, please offer to make repairs.
 This may help keep you in good standing with private property owners.